Philip-Trettner/cpp-std-fwd/README.md

 Forward declarations for most useful runtime classes of the C++ 17 standard library.

+**DISCLAIMER: This project is meant as a proof-of-concept for a proposal to standardize a forward declaration header for `std`.
+Using it is UB and should only be done to evaluate the proposal (see FAQ at the bottom).**

 ## Benchmarks

 TL;DR: adding `#include <stdfwd.hh>` adds about 3 ms per translation unit.